 Ground combat is a special sort of combat which occurs when one ship drops its cargo of colonists onto an planet not controlled by the starship's owner.
 Please note that, if two ships drop colonists on an unoccupied planet (or one occupied by a third party) in the same turn, the drops take place in ascending order according to Ship ID number.
 In that event, each succeeding surviving assault wave is considered the Attacker when it is being dropped and the Defender when it is being dropped upon.Certain races have a default advantage in ground combat, as follows:

 If a ground attack is successful, all planetary structures (including defense posts) remain intact, and any orbiting starbase changes hands as well.

 If it should happen that, at any point during the turn, the planet is reduced to 0 Colonists, any orbiting starbase will be destroyed.
-If either the attacker or the defender has survivors, however, it too will survive and serve the victor.
+If either the attacker or the defender has survivors, however, the starbase will survive and serve the victor.

 When a planet is taken with ground combat of any kind, the Friendly Code of that planet is not changed.